How to use Apple's Instant Hotspot feature

 Use Instant Hotspot

 To establish a connection on a Mac, click on the Wi-Fi icon in the menu bar.
-Let the list of available networks populate, which should then show your iPhone ($1,000 at Amazon) or iPad as an option for Personal Hotspot.
+Let the list of available networks populate, which should then show your iPhone or iPad as an option for Personal Hotspot.
 Click on the device to begin using the hotspot feature.

 Using another iOS device, you can use Instant Hotspot by opening Settings > Wi-Fi and looking for the iOS device you want to connect to in the list of options.